ZhenweiZhang1995/syllabus-generator/README.md

 > A syllabus generator which allow guide user to fill in blanks and generate a syllabus step by step

+## Attention

+Be sure to click save button on each step, other wise the data that was put in will not show up on the preview tab
 ## Build Setup

 ``` bash